Ramanagara

-Famous Bollywood movie Sholay was shot in 1975 at the surrounding hills of Ramanagara now called Ramagiri hills but also has nickname of Sholay hills.
+The Bollywood movie Sholay was shot in 1975 at the surrounding hills of Ramanagara now called Ramagiri hills but also has nickname of Sholay hills.
 Also the 2022 Malayalam film Jana Gana Mana was also shot here.

 The town was known as Shamsherabad or Ramserpuram at the ruling time of the Mysorean emperor, Tipu Sultan.
 It was called Closepet, after Sir Barry Close (1756–1813) in pre-independence times.
 This name is retained in geology.
 Then Rahim Nagar or Shamserabad was called Ramanagara.
 Ramanagara's name was based on the historical story of the Ramayana.

 Demographics

 As of 2011 India census, Ramanagara had a population of 95,167.
 Males constitute 52% of the population and females 48%.
 Ramanagara has an average literacy rate of 63%, higher than the national average of 59.5%: male literacy is 67%, and female literacy is 58%.
 In Ramanagara, 13% of the population is under 6 years of age.

 Figures for the district, which was carved out of Bangalore Rural in September 2007, are not available as yet.
 Now it is changed to Ramanagara district.